-Disclosure of information to auditors
+Disclosure of information to auditor

-All of the current directors have taken all the steps that they ought to have taken to make themselves aware of any information needed by the group's auditors for the purposes of their audit and to establish that the auditors are aware of that information.
-The directors are not aware of any relevant audit information of which the auditors are unaware.
+All of the current directors have taken all the steps that they ought to have taken to make themselves aware of any information needed by the group's auditor for the purposes of their audit and to establish that the auditor is aware of that information.
+The directors are not aware of any relevant audit information of which the auditor is unaware.